For better stock investments, focus on these three principles

 Finally, there's really no such thing as the perfect investment.
 Different investors will weight each of these considerations differently.
 Some will say that since there is no guarantee that any stock from today will still exist in 20 years, that you should focus on stocks that have the greatest upside.
 The idea here is that the upside of your winners will be more than enough to make up for the downside of your losers.
 These people are known as "growth investors."
 To them, durability only matters to the extent that it supports the long term growth prospects.
 They have a point.

 For that same risk, another camp of investors will say that the thing to focus on is a low valuation at time of purchase.
 They figure that few people can accurately assess the long-term prospects of a business, and focus primarily on reducing the risk that comes from overpaying on an investment.
 These are "value investors."
 They also have a point.

 Ultimately, it's not worth getting too dogmatic about whether it's better to focus on valuation or growth because investments typically don't fall into one category or the other.
 Ideally you'd get a really durable business, with a lot of growth potential, at an amazing price.
-But usually you have to make some compromises in one category or the other.
+That's Buffett-esque.
+But usually you have to make compromises in one category or the other.
 The reason why durability is so important to me, is that it forces me to focus on understanding the business.
 This helps me understand what its growth prospects really are, and what valuation is appropriate.

 Too, it helps to keep in mind that nothing about investing in stocks is certain.
 Companies can, and do, go bankrupt all the time.
 You want to minimize the chances of that happening to your investments, and I think the concept of durability is really useful in pursuing that goal.
 If you can't handle the risks associated with stocks, bonds might be the better option.